JeffafaV/Grammar-Based-Fuzzing-Example/README.md

 Mutating the grammar of C to (C::="C") we will find that the program will actually terminate with an error.
 This is due to the program trying to get the second element of the array even though the array only has one element.
-Including ind < arr.length in the if condition of the C branch would fix this error.
+Including the condition ind < arr.length in the if statement of the C branch would fix this error.